cornell-colab/SGFDH-2022/W7 Public Digital Humanities/Game plan.md

 ### Part II: Digital Public Humanities

+In a group, consider the following questions:
+* What do you imagine when you think of the word "public"?
+In the context of your projects, who is the "public" that you'd like to engage?

+* Creating a digital project is only one component of digital public humanities.
+How will the "public" you have in mind get connected to your digital project?

+* From your own experience and perspective, what would make an effective digital public humanities project?
+ Consider: what should the interface look like?
+How would "publics" outside the academy learn about the project?

 ## After the session

 For your post this afternoon, please consider implications of DH/PH for your own project.
 Some possible questions to address: